open-spaced-repetition/py-fsrs/README.md

 ## Optimizer (optional)

-> [!NOTE]
-> The Optimizer is not currently supported for Python 3.14

 If you have a collection of `ReviewLog` objects, you can optionally reuse them to compute an optimal set of parameters for the `Scheduler` to make it more accurate at scheduling reviews.
 You can also compute an optimal retention rate to reduce the future workload of your reviews.

 ### Installation